-As of June 30, 2018, the aggregate fair value of the PhaRMA Notes was estimated to be approximately 50% of its carrying value of \$30,000.
+As of June 30, 2019, the aggregate fair value of the PhaRMA Notes was estimated to be approximately 50% of the PhaRMA Notes carrying value of \$30,000.
 The estimated fair value of the PhaRMA Notes is classified as Level 2 in the fair value hierarchy as defined in U.S. GAAP.